Intelligent Routing

 Application-layer Proxying

-The Edge comprises of identity-aware reverse proxies as well as a TLS-inspection forward proxies that enforce least-privilege-access and data-loss policies.
+The Edge comprises of identity-aware reverse proxies as well as a TLS-inspection forward proxies that enforce least-privilege-access.

 - Published services are proxied through the Edge; the Edge terminates TLS and forwards requests to the backend